ronreiter/interactive-tutorials/tutorials/learnshell.org/en/Variables.md

 Tutorial
 --------
-Shell variables are created once they are assigned a value. a variable can contain a number, a character or a string of characters.
+Shell variables are created once they are assigned a value.
+A variable can contain a number, a character or a string of characters.
 Variable name is case sensitive and can consist of a combination of letters and the underscore "_".
 Value assignment is done using the "=" sign.
 Note that no space permitted on either side of = sign when initializing variables.

     PRICE_PER_APPLE=5